pkcrafter wrote:My only concern is with holding everything in a single state bond fund.

 Maybe someone will be kind enough to post the link to the website where you can compare different fixed annuities.

-Users browsing this forum: Exabot [Bot], henry A and 32 guests
+Users browsing this forum: FAST Enterprise [Crawler], Majestic-12 [Bot], patrick and 45 guests